What is happening?

 What do I do?

 If you rely on an antenna to receive free, over-the-air TV, simply rescan your TV or converter box when your stations move channels to continue watching free, broadcast television.
 The actual channel number that you see will not change.
 TV stations have been assigned different timeframes to move frequencies, so you may need to rescan your TV more than once.
-You do not need to purchase new equipment or services.
+You do not need to purchase new equipment or services or hire someone to complete the rescanning for you.
+It is a relatively simple process.
+Click here to learn how to rescan.
 If you subscribe to a pay-TV service – such as cable or satellite – you do not need to do anything.

 How will I know when my local stations are moving?